dr107/address_search/Readme.md

 3. `classification.py` either:
    - runs the **tool agent** (LLM can call `web_search`/`fetch_url` via Ollama `/api/chat`) and parses the final JSON, or
    - falls back to a **single-shot prompt** enriched with any evidence gathered by `research.py`.
-4. `research.py` houses the DuckDuckGo OpenAPI client (POST to your local MCP server at `http://localhost:8000` by default), the HTML fetcher, and a `ResearchPipeline` that now consumes a `QueryPlan` before collecting `EvidenceDocument`s.
+4. `research.py` houses the Exa SDK wrapper for search + content retrieval and a `ResearchPipeline` that now consumes a `QueryPlan` before collecting `EvidenceDocument`s.
 5. `agentic.py` defines the tool loop and abstracts the two tools.
 It automatically exits—and `classification.py` falls back—if the model/runtime cannot service `/api/chat` (e.g., current `llama3` build on M1).
 6. `planning.py` (LLM-backed query planner) and `summarizer.py` (evidence-to-bullets summarizer) provide the new intermediate stages so the final classifier sees a compact rationale along with raw excerpts.